Treatment Instead of Jail: How Drug Possession Laws Are Changing

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

-Expanding Treatment For Substance Abuse
+Expanding Treatment For Substance Use Disorder

 With an increasing number of people experiencing drug addiction in the United States today, legislators across the nation are working to ensure that people have access to help.

-This includes measures such as the proposed legislation in Washington state, the expansion of Medicaid to cover addiction treatment services, and other efforts.
+This includes measures such as the legislation in Washington state, the expansion of Medicaid to cover addiction treatment services, and other efforts.

 Addiction impacts people of every demographic, young and old, rich and poor, of every race and ethnicity.